This post may contain affiliate links. Please read our disclosure policy.

 Why are my meringue cookies cracking?

-This can happen for a few reasons.
-Make sure your oven temperature is accurate and the cookies are baking evenly.
-Also, avoid opening the oven door while the cookies are baking, as this can cause them to deflate and crack.
+Cracking can happen if the oven temperature is too high or inconsistent.
+Use an oven thermometer to ensure the temperature is accurate.
+Also, avoid opening the oven door while the cookies are baking, as sudden changes in temperature can cause them to crack.

 RELATED: 15 Easy Dessert Recipes For One